Updated February 2024

 Who needs to submit an Umrah permit application?

 Essentially, everyone looking to perform the minor pilgrimage must apply for an Umrah permit.

 Umrah permit for Saudi residents

-Saudi residents and citizens are not exempted from the Umrah permit requirement.
-They, too, must obtain the Umrah permit to be able to perform Umrah.
+Saudi residents and citizens are not exempt from the Umrah permit requirement.
+They, too, must obtain the Umrah permit to perform Umrah.

-In order for the Umrah permit to be issued to residents and citizens, their data must already be updated on the Absher application as well as having had two doses of the COVID-19 vaccine approved in Saudi Arabia.
+In order for the Umrah permit to be issued to residents and citizens, their data must already be updated on the Absher application.

 Umrah permit for visitors/visit visa holders

 Following their arrival in Saudi Arabia, visitors holding the aforementioned visas must register on the Nusuk app to secure their Umrah permit.

 Umrah permit app: Nusuk App